jyothi1721/jyothi1721.github.io/pages/about.md

 # **About Me**

-Hi, I am **{{ site.author.name }}!** :wave:,<br>
+Hi, I am **{{ site.author.name }}! :wave:**
 Welcome to my personal website!
 I'm a bioinformatics researcher passionate about exploring the molecular underpinnings of human diseases through computational biology.
 My work focuses on transcriptomics and genomics, with a strong interest in host-microbiome interactions, autoimmune disorders, and infectious diseases.
-Currently, I am developing end-to-end RNA-seq pipelines for bacterial transcriptomics, handling tasks from raw data preprocessing to differential gene expression and visualization.
-I enjoy bridging wet-lab questions with computational insights and often work as the bioinformatician in a fast-paced research lab environment.

-My curiosity for biomedical data science has led me to projects involving pangenome analysis, precision medicine in autoimmune diseases like rheumatoid arthritis, and the study of ESKAPE pathogens.
-I’m particularly drawn to single-cell sequencing and machine learning for their transformative potential in healthcare.
-Long-term, I aspire to work at the intersection of life sciences and high-performance computing — applying cutting-edge tools to solve real-world problems in human health.

 ---